-12+ I saw my first West End play as a newly arrived backpacker in London in 1987 and was immediately hooked on live theatre.
-Living in Brighton and Windsor from 1987 to 1995, I saw countless professional and amateur productions.
-But I didn't dream in 1987 that one day I'd be up on stage, too, taking a bow.
+12+ I fell in love with live theatre when I saw my first London West End play as a newly-arrived backpacker in 1987.
+Over the next eight years, living in Brighton and Windsor, I attended countless professional and amateur productions.
+But I didn't think in 1987 that one day I'd be up on stage, too, taking a bow.

-The Theatre Royal in Brighton is a beautiful venue (across the road from the equally beautiful Royal Pavilion), presenting West End and professional touring plays and musicals.
+Situated across the road from the Indian-inspired Royal Pavilion, the plain exterior of the Theatre Royal Brighton belies its ornate interior, a beautiful venue for staging professional touring plays and musicals.
 But Brighton also has a vibrant amateur theatre scene.
-And seeing these amateur performances inspired me to sign up for an evening college acting course.
+And watching these amateur performances spurred me to sign up for an evening college acting course.

 La Môme Piaf

-My big break was in La Môme Piaf, a homage to Edith Piaf, at the Arundel Wildfowl and Wetlands Trust in August 1991.
-I had seen plays by Piaf's Director, Roy Grant, and knew him socially through mutual friends.
-And my friends mentioned to Roy that I was a budding actor, keen to get on the stage.
+My big break was La Môme Piaf, a homage based on the life of Edith Piaf, at the Arundel Wildfowl and Wetlands Trust in August 1991.
+I had seen plays by Piaf's Director, Roy Grant, and knew him socially through mutual friends, who told Roy I was a budding actor keen to get on the stage.

 "Can you sing?"
-Roy asked me with his theatrical baritone lilt over a gin and tonic at a local pub.
+Roy asked me in his theatrical baritone lilt over a gin and tonic at a local pub.

 "Um, no, not very well," I answered honestly.

 "That's a shame," he replied.
 "My Piaf is a musical tribute."

 "Oh, sorry," I answered, feeling crestfallen, but not for long.